bagelquant/bagel-factor/README.md

-# bagel-factor
+# Bagel Factor

 ## Overview

-Bagel Factor is a modular Python library for quantitative equity research, supporting the full workflow from data collection to multi-factor model evaluation and backtesting.
-It provides standardized, reproducible tools for single-factor and multi-factor analysis, including Fama-MacBeth regression, IC/ICIR evaluation, and comprehensive reporting.
+Bagel Factor is a modular Python library for quantitative equity research.
+It supports the full workflow from data collection to multi-factor model evaluation and backtesting.
+The library provides standardized, reproducible tools for both single-factor and multi-factor analysis, including Fama-MacBeth regression, IC/ICIR evaluation, and comprehensive reporting.

 ## Workflow